 Tuition

-Tuition is $2,995 or $3,650 depending on room-type and includes the following:
+Tuition is $2,495, $2,995, or $3,695 depending on room-type and includes the following:

 • Free shuttle pickup and drop off from Kona International Airport (KOA) on the first and last day of the workshop.

-• Accommodations: 10 Hotel Room's are available (tuition will be $3,650 with hotel room accommodation) and 7 Yurt's are available (tuition will be $2,995 with Yurt accommodation).
-Yurts come with a private toilet and sink, but will utilize a shared private shower area.
+• $2,995 for your own yurt accommodation.
+Yurts come with a private toilet and sink, but will utilize a shared shower area.
 In the common shower area there are four private shower stalls, two indoor and two outdoor.
-Accommodations are first come, first serve, for accepted writers.

 • FAQ at the bottom of this page.

-Hawaii Workshop Testimonials
+Hawaii Retreat Testimonials

 "The Workshop in Hawaii exceeded my expectations.
 I loved connecting with other writers in such a beautiful and inspiring place.
 I also reconnected with myself.
 Thank you to the organizers, instructors, and guides.
 It was a magical experience that I'll never forget.
 The trip was so refreshing, and helped me reconnect with myself and connect with other writers.
 The space was also amazing.
 The combination of both made for the best time I've had in years.
 Diana is great and definitely helps me think about things in a whole new way.
 I loved the authenticity of the place and the owner.
 It felt like a true Hawaiian experience - spiritual and peaceful.
 The instructors.
 The guides.
 People make the experience, and there were some wonderful folks on this trip." -Sam H.